Gil100/PDF2XL/README.md

 ### Browser Console Debugging
 Open browser Developer Tools (F12) and check the Console tab for detailed error messages.

+**Expected Messages After v2.2.1 Fix:**
+- `✅ DOCX library loaded from: [URL]` - Shows which CDN source worked
+- `✅ PDF Converter with DOCX support initialized successfully!` - App ready to use
+- `⚠️ Failed to load DOCX from: [URL]` - Normal failover message (not an error)

+### Testing DOCX Functionality
+Use the included `test-docx.html` file to verify DOCX library functionality:
+1. Open `test-docx.html` in your browser
+2. Click "בדוק DOCX" button
+3. Should see "✅ ספריית DOCX עובדת תקין!" message
+4. If it shows "✅ יצירת קובץ הצליחה!" then DOCX export is working

+### Verifying the Fix
+After loading the main application:
+1. **No JavaScript errors** should appear in console during startup
+2. **DOCX option** should be available in format dropdown
+3. **Export should work** without "format not supported" errors
+4. **Generated files** should open correctly in Microsoft Word

 ## 🚀 Deployment Options